What is ACT?

 In the summer of 2008, OMHSAS contracted with Mercer Government Human Services Consulting (Mercer) to do the fidelity, cost, and outcome analyses of the ACT and Community Treatment Teams (CTT) teams in the state.
 CTT is a service model similar to ACT, though its implementation approaches vary.
 The findings from the fidelity, cost, and outcomes analyses were compelling, though not entirely unexpected.
 The findings were consistent with the research literature findings that those programs with lower fidelity cost much more when compared to those programs that were rated high on the fidelity study.
 Furthermore, teams that rated low on fidelity relied more heavily on additional services resulting in substantial increases in costs, which contravenes the basic principle of ACT as an all-inclusive team approach to service provision.
 The results of the outcome analysis, which focused on the areas of housing and employment, also showed a relationship between adherence to fidelity and positive outcomes.

-In order to support the expansion of fidelity-based ACT programs in the state, OMHSAS has hired the services of a national consultant (Wisconsin PACT) as well as a state consultant to provide training and technical assistance (TA) to the ACT/CTT programs.
-OMHSAS has also sought the services of The Washington Institute for Mental Health Research & Training (University of Washington) for training on the fidelity measurement tool TMACT (Tools for Measurement of ACT).
+In order to support the expansion of fidelity-based ACT programs in the state, OMHSAS hired the services of a national consultant (Wisconsin PACT) as well as a state consultant to provide training and technical assistance (TA) to the ACT/CTT programs.
+OMHSAS also sought the services of The Washington Institute for Mental Health Research & Training (University of Washington) for training on the fidelity measurement tool TMACT (Tools for Measurement of ACT).

 Return to Top